In this section

 Aromatherapy is a way of accessing and applying the therapeutic benefits of plants by using oils called ‘essential oils’ which are extracted from plants, usually by distillation.
 Plants are used in a more concentrated way via Aromatherapy than in traditional herbal medicine.
 Methods of application include via: baths, compress, vaporisation, showers, inhalation and massage.

-- Who have given verbal consent in any setting where maternity care is provided
+- Women who have given verbal consent in any setting where maternity care is provided

-- In latent phase, established labour, second and third stage of labour
+- Women in latent phase, established labour, second and third stage of labour

 - Pre-term labourers if allowed to labour